drivendataorg/deon/CONTRIBUTING.md

 #### How to edit the examples table yaml

-Navigate to the section of `examples_of_ethical_issues.yml` corresponding to your example (e.g., `line_id` A.1 for examples related to informed consent.
+Navigate to the section of `examples_of_ethical_issues.yml` corresponding to your example (e.g., `line_id` A.1 for examples related to informed consent).
 You can use the [current table](https://deon.drivendata.org/examples/) to determine the checklist item to which your example applies.
-Then,
+Then:

 1. Create a new bullet in the `links` section for that line ID, following the format of other examples.
 2. After `text`:, write a succinct one sentence summary of what went wrong.